 First launched in 2017, Philo is one of the most affordable live TV streaming services around.
+At only $20 per month, it’s our top service for live TV viewers on a budget.
 Giving subscribers access to almost 60 channels and thousands of on-demand titles, the service focuses primarily on lifestyle and entertainment content.

 And although Philo doesn’t feature any local or sports options, fans of food shows, documentaries, and reality TV are well served.